manivaid/faveo-server-images/_docs/installation/providers/enterprise/centos8s-apache.md

 find . -type f -exec chmod 644 {} \;
 find . -type d -exec chmod 755 {} \;
 ```
-By default SELINUX will be Enforcing run the follwing comand to switch it to Permissive mode and restart the machine once in order to take effect.
+By default, SELinux will be Enforcing running the following command to switch it to Permissive mode and restart the machine once in order to take effect.
 ```sh
 sed -i 's/SELINUX=enforcing/SELINUX=permissive/g' /etc/selinux/config
 reboot -f
 ```

-**5.b.** <b>Enable the rewrite module of the Apache webserver:</b>
+**5.b.** <b>Enable the rewrite module of the Apache web server:</b>

-Check whether the Module exists in Apache modules directory.
+Check whether the Module exists in the Apache modules directory.

 ```sh
 ls /etc/httpd/modules | grep mod_rewrite